olliw42/mLRS-docu/docs/FLASHING.md

 The easiest way to flash firmware can be the [mLRS Web Flasher](https://mlrs.xyz/flash).

+Notes:
-Note: Only few devices are supported currently (currently only DFU mode is supported, which covers the MatekSys mLRS devices).
+- Only few devices are supported currently (currently only DFU mode is supported, which covers the MatekSys mLRS devices).
+- It does not run on all browsers (specifically not on Firefox).

 ## STM32CubeProgrammer